Timeouts

 Classification of Timeouts

-For a first classification of timeouts in Certora Prover, we consider on where in the Prover’s pipeline they occur.
-The pipeline starts by compiling a CVL rule and the linked EVM bytecode into an intermediate language (called TAC).
-This is followed by many static analyses and program transformations.
+For a first classification of timeouts in Certora Prover, we consider where they occur in the Prover’s pipeline.
+The pipeline starts by compiling the source code into an intermediate language (called TAC).
+Many static analyses and program transformations follow this.
 Afterwards, the TAC program is iteratively split into parts and translated into logical formulas.
 The logical formulas are then sent to an SMT solver.
-For more details on how programs are split up see Control flow splitting.
-For a more comprehensive overview of the Certora Prover, see the Technical Details section of the Certora Technology White Paper.
+For more details on how programs are split up, see Control flow splitting.
+For a more comprehensive overview of the Certora Prover, see the Certora Technology White Paper.

 We classify Certora Prover timeouts as follows:

 Type 3. is signified by a soft stop.
-This means an SMT solver shut down due to hitting the limit for a single SMT run (set via --smt_timeout <seconds>).
+This means an SMT solver shut down due to hitting the limit for a single SMT run (set via --smt_timeout).

 In the remainder, we will focus on the mitigation of SMT timeouts, i.e., types 2. and 3.
 Non-SMT Timeouts (Type 1.) should be reported to Certora.